BizCover is subject to the Privacy Act 2020 (Privacy Act) and the Privacy Principles in the Privacy Act.

-We will respond to your request for access or correction in a reasonable time.
+We will respond to your request for access or correction within a reasonable time.

 If you have a complaint about the way in which we have handled any privacy issue, including your request for access to or correction of your personal information, you should contact us.
 Our contact details are set out below.

-We will consider your complaint through our internal complaints resolution process and try to respond with a decision within 15 days of you making the complaint.
+We will consider your complaint through our internal complaints resolution process and try to respond with a decision within 10 business days of you making the complaint.

 If you remain unsatisfied with how we have handled a privacy issue you can approach an independent advisor or contact the Office of the New Zealand Privacy Commissioner (www.privacy.org.nz) for guidance on possible alternative courses of action.